TRGReal/LichessBot/README.md

 If you wish for a license to be added, please make a pull request with a reason on why it should be added! *(note: a license with the permission to sell the use of this code (or edited forks) will **not** be accepted for obvious reasons)*

+## Notes

+- If the engine seems to be throttled by Windows (e.g. the CPU percentage usage is low), it seems that running the command prompt in administrator fixes it.

 [pkg-link]: https://github.com/vercel/pkg
 [release-link]: https://github.com/TRGReal/LichessBot/releases
 [code-download-link]: https://github.com/TRGReal/LichessBot/archive/refs/heads/main.zip